sethdeckard/dotfiles/README.md

 2. GUI Vim requires Knack Regular Nerd Font Complete font.
 3. [YouCompleteMe](https://github.com/Valloric/YouCompleteMe) for code completion. (not required when using minimal configuration: .vimrc_min)

+Note: For macOS use Homebrew python when running YCM install script (MacVim and YCM must be built with same python), ex: `/usr/local/bin/python3 ./install.py`

 ### Assumptions

 1. Assumes `~/projects/` for root project directory (used in `GO_PATH`, etc.), not configurable but could be made to be so.